 Course participants must be at least 15 years old and good swimmers*.
 They must be able to swim 300 yards using front crawl and breaststroke, tread water without using their hands for 2 minutes, complete a timed event and retrieve a brick in 7 feet of water.
 To successfully complete the course, participants must attend all sessions, score at least 80% on the written test and pass the 3 practical life guarding skills scenarios.
 Upon successful completion of the course, American Red Cross certificates valid for 2 years will be awarded in Lifeguard Training, CPR/AED and First Aid.

 - All classes will be held at Swim-in Zone with the exception of one class which will be at a deep water location (TBA).

-- Fee: $290 which includes a Lifeguard Training Text (copyright 2012) to use in class, all equipment and a personal resuscitation mask.
-Participants may purchase a Lifeguard Training text for $45 or a free electronic version is available at redcross.org.
+- Fee: $300 which includes a Lifeguard Training Text to use in class, all equipment and a personal resuscitation mask.
+A free electronic version is available at redcross.org.

 - The minimum number of participants (6) must be pre-registered to hold the course.
 The course will be cancelled 3 days before the first class if there are <6 participants pre-registered.

 *Please note you must be able to swim 300 yards (12 lengths) non-stop using only front crawl (freestyle) and breaststroke.
 If you cannot do these strokes, please take swimming lessons before the lifeguard training class.
 You will not be able to continue in the class if you fail the swim test on the first day.
 Refund minus $25 if you fail the swim test.

 (Includes Lifeguard Training, First Aid, CPR-PR and AED)

 In the 2012 update, the Red Cross terminated the “challenge” option for recertification.
 The only option for recertification is a 12 hour review course, but the participant must be currently certified.
 If the certifications have expired, the participant must retake the whole 25 hour course.